christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.8.
 Coin depicting Mithridates VI Eupator, father of Pharnaces II and Dynamis.
 Brother of Mithridates Chrestus.
 Notice the star and cresent that is visible in the Julius Caesar coin above and the winged Pegasus within a Dionysiac wreath of ivy and fruit that is seen in the Asander coin?

-Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
-14) [^6] was married to Stratonice who was the sister of Asander.
-He was also a cousin of Dynamis and Asander.
-Amyntas Nikator aka Amyntas of Galatia ruled an empire that stretched from modern-day Turkey through India.
+Julius Caesar aka Asander of Bosphorus aka Pharnaces II aka Ariarathes IX was also Brogitarix, king of Galatia.
+Brogitarix's son Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen
+(Jesus Amen of Rev. iii.
+14) [^6] ruled an empire that stretched from modern-day Turkey through India.

 Cleopatra aka Dynamis's son with Julius Caesar aka Asander = Tiberius Julius Aspurgus Philoromaios, who was born about the same time as